-For each day a student is absent the parent/guardian is to telephone the school office (433-1234 ext.
-2) between the hours of 7:00 A.M. and 9:00 A.M., and give the reason for the absence.
+For each day a student is absent the parent/guardian is to telephone the school office (419.433.1234 Ext.3) between the hours of 7:30 A.M. and 9:30 A.M., and give the reason for the absence.
 If there is no contact by the parent/guardian, the school will attempt to contact the parent/guardian.
-If no contact is made, a written notice will be mailed to the parent/guardian.
-Upon returning to school, a student is to bring a written excuse, signed by the parent.
+If no contact is made, the student will be considered unexcused or truant.